National Institute for Church Finance and Administration

 - Benefit from Candler’s outstanding faculty and state-of-the-art instructional space

 - Learn through mentoring, cohort groups, networking and online options even after the class term ends

-- Choose to attend one week or up to four weeks
+- Choose to attend one or two weeks

 Legal and tax matters.
 Human resource management.
 Strategic planning.
 If you’re responsible for managing the business of the local church, these issues can keep you awake at night.

-The NICFA program fulfills the curriculum requirement for achieving certification by the National Association of Church Business Administrators (NACBA) and the United Methodist Association of Church Business Administrators (UMACBA).
+The NICFA program fulfills the curriculum requirement for achieving certification by The Church Network (The National Association of Church Business Adminstration).
 NICFA seminars are intentionally ecumenical in course content, teaching approach and enrollment.
 Persons from all denominations are welcome.

-Professional training standards for NICFA are established in cooperation with Candler School of Theology, The National Association of Church Business Administration (NACBA), and The General Council on Finance and Administration (GCFA) of the United Methodist Church.
+Professional training standards for NICFA are established in cooperation with Candler School of Theology, The Church Network (NACBA), and The General Council on Finance and Administration (GCFA) of the United Methodist Church.